 - Update NodeJS only if you are sure your app will continue to work correctly with both Node and NPM new versions

 Avoid NPM update

-This will let you to avoid npm to update all packages of your application without knowing if your dependencies and especially your web application is really ready to support the updated packages.
+This will let you avoid NPM to update all packages of your application without knowing if your dependencies and especially your web application is really ready to support the updated packages.
 Use Greenkeeper instead: this amazing platform will keep track of your dependencies and it can update your package.json file automatically.
 Write your tests and let Greenkeeper to run them for you!
 It will test your application and it will inform you if the updated packages are OK or not.

 The Angular documentation on the official website is really poor and it doesn't help you in any cases.
-Most people are using NgCli and there is no way to find a good documentation for all configurations and problems with NPM.
+Most people are using NgCli and there is no way to find good documentation for all configurations and problems with NPM.

 Be sure to read any online documentation in any case: if you are using Angular, ReactJS or VueJS.
 Be sure to solve all problems above, especially for browsers and multiple devices and your app will be great!